I don’t think anyone likes to be angry.

-And anger can feel like a dangerous thing.
-That’s because it can be.
+And sometimes anger can feel like a dangerous thing.
+That’s because sometimes how it’s expressed can be.
 Violence and aggression are destructive forces unless transformed into nonviolence through insight, responsibility and choice.

-For many women, expressing anger is difficult.
-When women are seen to be relational and caregiving, anger somehow doesn’t fit.
+For many women, expressing anger is challenging.
+When women are seen to be relational, and caregiving anger somehow doesn’t fit.
 A woman showing her anger is often seen as cold, unattractive, hard or bitchy.

-Anger doesn’t have to be violent, to feel painful.
+Anger doesn’t have to be violent, to feel pain.

-Christmas time is a time when tempers become frayed.
-I notice an increased number of enquiries to my practice.
-Calls to the couples counselling charity Relate go up by 59% over Christmas, and the average family has their first argument at 9.58am on Christmas Day morning.
+I have noticed an increased number of enquiries to my counselling practice.
+Usually, there is always a rise in people seeking relationship support after Christmas, when spending unusually long periods together brings tensions between couples to the surface.
+Calls to the couples counselling charity Relate go up by 59% over Christmas, and the average family has their first argument at 9.58 am on Christmas Day morning.

 I’m Not Angry But….

 Anger is a human emotion which fits alongside sadness, happiness, disgust, surprise and fear.

 But, perhaps because of its potentially destructive qualities, anger seems to be the emotion with which we humans struggle with most.
 I hear clients say: ‘I’m not angry, I’m irritated.’, ‘I’m not angry.
 I’m just annoyed.’
 ‘I’m not angry with my husband, I’m just frustrated with him.‘ or ‘I am unhappy with him.‘